klu1211/pytorch-toolbox/README.md

 # Atlas Human Protein Classification

-### Introduction
+#### Introduction
 This is the code for the Atlas Human Protein Classification competition creates a top 6% submission in the final leaderboard.
 The submission `.csv` file is in the `results/densenet121_tta/0.51425_submission.csv`.
 The goal of this competition is to predict proteins in an image, the metric that is used to score the model is the F1 Macro.

-### Pipeline
+#### Configuration file and pippeline
 The configuration file is used located in `src/configs/*` is used to define the whole training process.
-It is similar to the `AWS CloudFormation` template, whereby you define all the resources needed for the training pipeline.
+It is similar to the `AWS CloudFormation` template, whereby you define all the functions needed for the training pipeline.
+This creates a dependency graph from which a DAG can be constructed where the nodes are the functions and the edges are the input/outputs of the function.
 This allows for reproducible experiments, and also allows a lot of code reuse.
 For example, different models can be used just by change the `Model` resource in the file.
 Or, if we wanted to use different loss function, we could easily add or remove a loss function to be used without needing to change the code.